LIQUID INSERTION PRESSURE SYSTEM FOR SANS (LIPSS)

-LIPSS is a high-pressure (HP) system (see specifications below): the sample cell is made of a high-nickel-content austenitic steel and is capable of withstanding a maximum pressure up to 350 MPa (3.5 kbar).
+LIPSS is a high-pressure (HP) system (see specifications below): the McHugh sample cell is made of a high-nickel-content austenitic steel and is capable of withstanding a maximum pressure up to 350 MPa (3.5 kbar).
 A Peltier system controls the temperature between -20°C and +65°C: under pressure, subzero temperatures can be accessed in the absence of ice.
 The sample is loaded through an injection system that minimizes air bubbles and fills the cell completely.
-A separator isolates the sample from the pressurizing medium, as shown schematically in the image above1.
+A separator isolates the sample from the pressurizing medium, as shown schematically in the image1.
 LIPSS was designed for low viscosity solutions and its performance depends on the specific environment required.
-If you are interested in using LIPSS it is strongly recommended that you discuss measurement needs in advance with Susana Teixeira [scm5(at)nist.gov] .
+It is strongly recommended that you discuss measurement needs in advance, with Susana Teixeira [scm5(at)nist.gov] or your local contact.

 Past and potential applications of HP-SANS and the LIPSS sample environment include studies on:

 - subzero temperature effects on storage of monoclonal antibodies4

 - high-pressure low-temperature processing of food proteins5

 - self-assembled lipid nanoparticles7